 Queens Of The Stone Age

-Queens Of The Stone Age (1996-present) is a Heavy Metal band from Palm Desert, California, USA.
+Queens Of The Stone Age (1996-present): a Heavy Metal band from Palm Desert, California, USA.

-ueens Of The Stone Age have been quietly gaining in popularity ever since the bulk of the membership started it after the break-up of Kyuss, and would grow to become one of the most influential bands in the stoner rock/metal field.
+ueens Of The Stone Age have been quietly gaining in popularity ever since the bulk of the membership started it after the break-up of Kyuss, and would grow to become one of the most influential bands in the stoner rock/heavy metal field.

 In the beginning, Queens Of The Stone Age were a two-man band featuring former Kyuss men Josh Homme (guitar/vocals) and Nick Oliveri (bass) who originally started out by surrounding themselves by semi-permanent players and occasional guests, such as drummer Alfredo Hernandez (ex-Kyuss) for their 1998 debut Queens Of The Stone Age.
 Rated R (2000), the follow-up, saw Dave Catchings (guitar/vocals), Gene Trautmann (drums) and Nick Lucero (drums) join.
 Guest vocalist Mark Lanegan (ex-Screaming Trees) would join as a full time member when the work was completed.

 During the 2001 Rock in Rio show, bassist Nick Oliveri would be arrested after performing on stage naked; only his bass guitar covered his lower front.
 He would later apologize to officials, saying he did not know it was a crime in Brazil.
 Of further note that year, after their performance at the Rock am Ring festival in Germany, the band was so upset withe the performance the members all tattooed themselves with the show's starting time "Freitag 4:15".